AlfieFitch/AlfieFitch/README.md

 - 🔭 I’m currently working on The Film Smash.

-- 🌱 I’m currently learning SvelteKit and rewriting many of my project in sveltekit or react in spare time.
+- 🌱 I’m currently learning SvelteKit and rewriting many of my projects in Svelte or React in my spare time.

 - 👨‍💻 I first started coding 12 years ago in Python.